F-16 training coalition: Background

 In February 2023, Prime Minister Rishi Sunak announced the United Kingdom's intent to train Ukrainian pilots for the F-16 fighter.
 As the country does not operate the F-16, it could only provide elementary and basic flight training.
 The British government also announced its intention to create an international coalition for providing Ukraine with air combat capabilities following a meeting between the British prime minister and his Dutch counterpart, Mark Rutte, at the Council of Europe summit in Iceland on 17 May.
 Soon, the United States, Portugal, Denmark, and Belgium also declared that they would join the initiative.

 Later that month, it was reported that 20 Ukrainian pilots were to start their training in the UK.
 The training was to be limited to ground-based basics which would make the pilots ready for more specific F-16 training.
 In June, the Dutch government submitted a plan according to which the Ukrainian pilots would take part in basic flight training and programs that would increase English language proficiency.
-According to this plan, a training center would also be established "in an eastern European NATO member state".
-Speculations appeared soon after that the NATO member in question was Romania, with the defense news site Defense Romania noting that Romania was the single NATO country operating the F-16 in the region and that the establishment of such a center would also be beneficial for the country which bought 32 F-16s from Norway and faced challenges in training the required pilots.
+According to this plan, a training centre would also be established "in an eastern European NATO member state".
+Speculations appeared soon after that the NATO member in question was Romania, with the defence news site Defense Romania noting that Romania was the single NATO country operating the F-16 in the region and that the establishment of such a centre would also be beneficial for the country which bought 32 F-16s from Norway and faced challenges in training the required pilots.

-At the beginning of July, it was announced that the Romanian Ministry of Defence was to sign an agreement with Lockheed Martin for the establishment of an F-16 training center in Romania, on the condition that Romanian pilots were to have priority.
-This was confirmed by Ray Piselli, Vice President of International Affairs at Lockheed Martin, who said that the company received a request to set up a training center that will serve Romanian and allied pilots, with the expectation of including Ukrainian pilots as well.
-On 6 July, following a meeting of the Romanian Supreme Council of National Defence ahead of the Vilnius Summit, Romania's possible participation in the international F-16 coalition and the hosting of the training center was further discussed and approved.
+At the beginning of July, it was announced that the Romanian Ministry of Defence was to sign an agreement with Lockheed Martin for the establishment of an F-16 training centre in Romania, on the condition that Romanian pilots were to have priority.
+This was confirmed by Ray Piselli, Vice President of International Affairs at Lockheed Martin, who said that the company received a request to set up a training centre that will serve Romanian and allied pilots, with the expectation of including Ukrainian pilots as well.
+On 6 July, following a meeting of the Romanian Supreme Council of National Defence ahead of the Vilnius Summit, Romania's possible participation in the international F-16 coalition and the hosting of the training centre were further discussed and approved.